 Our medical team is always on hand to ensure that you get the safest and most effective treatment.
 Your medication will be dispatched the same day from our pharmacy.

 Metformin (also known as Glucophage) contains the active ingredient metformin hydrochloride and is a prescription medication used for the management of type 2 diabetes.
 Metformin lowers the blood sugar level by improving the way the body handles insulin.

 It is thought to be the most commonly prescribed medication to combat type 2 diabetes in the world, and has been safely and effectively treating type 2 diabetes for over 60 years.
-Metformin comes in the form of a 500mg or 850mg dosage pill, and can be used by men and women with type 2 diabetes or non-insulin dependant diabetes (NIDDM).
+Metformin can be used by men and women with type 2 diabetes or non-insulin-dependent diabetes (NIDDM).

 There are multiple benefits when using metformin hydrochloride which have been shown in scientific experiments, among these are:

 All Metformin tablets contain the active ingredient metformin hydrochloride.
 It is known as a biguanide medication (an antidiabetic medicine) and it works to treat type 2 diabetes by helping the body to control high sugar levels in the blood.
 It does this by slowing down the absorption of sugar (glucose) by the intestines, during a meal as well as immediately after a meal.

 Metformin also controls the level of glucose that is produced by the liver.
 This ensures that the cells can remove sugar from the blood in a far more effective manner.
 In addition to this, metformin hydrochloride helps your body to respond more effectively to the insulin it does produce.
 It does this by increasing the sensitivity of muscle cells to insulin.
 Metformin is an effective type 2 diabetes treatment and as such is not suitable nor prescribed as a treatment for type 1 diabetes.